Harlequln/C1M09X-Advanced_Lane_Lines_finding/README.md

     return hls if channel is None else hls[:, :, channel]
 ```

-The lightness and saturation channels are chosen since they synergize well and both "activate"
+The lightness and saturation channels were chosen because they work well together
-on the white and yellow lane lines.
+and are both "activated" on the white and yellow lane lines.

 ![alt text][image7]
 ![alt text][image8]